 2. “This is kids’ stuff.” / “Mind maps are unprofessional.”

 The statement “This is kids’ stuff” is partially true, seeing as mind maps are indeed a technique even preschoolers can use.
 But to conclude that they are not suitable for grown-ups or that they are unprofessional would be a mistake.
-Mind maps are being used by a steadily growing number of businesses and entrepreneurs who appreciate the value of this powerful presentation, collaboration and project management tool.
+Mind maps are being used by a steadily growing number of businesses and entrepreneurs who appreciate the value of this powerful presentation, collaboration and project planning tool.
 Digital and online mind mapping solutions usually offer a user interface perfectly suitable for businesses and their maps look as professional as it gets.

 3. “Mind maps can hold very little information.”

 While this is partly true for paper mind maps, which are usually limited to the space of an A4 sheet, digital and online mind maps are a completely different story.
-Since you can add links, images, notes, comments and even upload entire files to each topic, digital maps can actually be used as data pools or knowledge compilations, and hold a technically unlimited amount of information (depending on the software used and the way the information is stored).
+Since you can add links, images, notes, comments and even upload entire files to each topic, digital maps can actually be used as data pools or knowledge maps, and hold a technically unlimited amount of information (depending on the software used and the way the information is stored).
 With the right system, even paper maps can hold huge amounts of information while still being clearer than linear notes.
 More about this under point 6.

 4. “Mind mapping takes longer than regular note taking.”

 A lot of people think that, because there is drawing involved in a mind map, they take more time to create than your standard linear notes.
 The truth is, you can spend hours perfecting your mind map to turn it into a piece of art, if that’s what you want to do.
-But in most cases, mind maps will actually help you save time.
+But in most cases, note taking with mind maps will actually help you save time.
 Instead of writing whole sentences and filling page after page in your notebook, a mind map forces you to consciously decide which information is important enough to become its own topic.
 Sticking to keywords and images eliminates all the unnecessary fluff and thus saves you valuable time, especially when you review your notes later on.

 5. “I’m a linear thinker.”